Mazatech/amanithsvg-website/_docs/tut/002-tut-unity-minimal-example.md

     | *The plane gameobject* |
     {:.tbl_images .unity_tut1_plane_create}

- - Copy an SVG file (e.g. [girl.svg](https://github.com/Mazatech/amanithsvg-sdk/blob/master/examples/unity/Assets/SVGAssets/SVGFiles/girl.svg.txt) within the `Assets` directory.
-If needed, such file will be renamed automatically by [SVGRenamerImporter]({{site.url}}/docs/binding/004-unity.html#svgrenamerimporter) script, adding an additional `.txt` extension (if not already included), so that Unity can recognize it as a [TextAsset](http://docs.unity3d.com/ScriptReference/TextAsset.html).

  - Select the plane object and attach the "SVG Texture Behaviour" script (menu `Component` → `Add`, then `Scripts subsection`).
 This script is really simple, it shows a possible usage of AmanithSVG library.
 In the detail the script:

     - Creates a drawing surface with the same dimensions